Community Services

 Podiatry – NLAG Self Request for Podiatry Assessment

-This service is for people aged 16 years and over with podiatry problems who are registered with a local GP practice.
+Criteria: 16 years of age and over with podiatry problems and registered with a local GP practice.

 This self-referral route allows patients to access Podiatry Services quickly, without needing to see a GP or health professional first.